 - Strategic Debt: Debt that frees cash flow or funds an asset that returns value (e.g., skill licensing, certification with ROI, digital asset development).

-Millennials often panic and try to pay off all debt aggressively — leaving them with no liquidity to invest or build future assets.
-Then when an opportunity arrives (property dip, online business chance, digital market opening), they cannot participate because all their cash is “locked” in loan payments.
+Millennials often panic and try to pay off all debt aggressively—leaving them with no liquidity to invest or build future assets.
+Then, when an opportunity arises (a property dip, an online business chance, a digital market opening), they cannot participate because all their cash is "locked" in loan payments.

 | Method | Strategy | Effect on Monthly Pressure |